LaurenzV/simplecv/README.md

 Feel free to create open an issue if you have any questions or notice some error.

 # Usage
-Create a new Typst project and copy the whole content of the `source` directory into the project.
-Change the contents of the `source/main.typ` file according to your own needs.
+Create a new Typst project and copy the whole content of the `src` directory into the project.
+Change the contents of the `src/main.typ` file according to your own needs.
 This should be it.
 You can find an example of what the CV looks like in `example.pdf`.

 # License